Charge your batteries with these refreshing activities

 What person can you thank whom you’ve never thanked before?
 Is there a teacher whose impact still lasts on you or your child?
 (Thank you Mrs. Simanek and Mrs. Otton who taught me to read and write…I use those skills every day!)
 Write a note!
 I would like to write a note to Mrs. Stein, who, in passing, told me about a swim program that really improved my swim stroke just by reading about it!
 Have you thanked Hashem for making your eyelids lift back open after every time they blink (read more about gratitude in a previous post here)?

 Can you think of a book you read this year that impacted you?
 Select your “book of the year” and write, call, or email its author or publisher!
 Tell the author specifically what impacted you and how.

 Clean a part of one closet, a corner of your garage or attic, or vacuum the car.
 Don’t feel the pressure of Pesach.
 Just do a corner.
 Throw tons of garbage away, clear the space, find things to donate.
 I bet you could find at least one pair of like-new shoes and 3 tops that someone else could make use of!

 It is a great feeling to clear up a space and it is also cleansing in a way, giving you access to memories and making space in your mind.
 You will find yourself evaluating how you have grown (or, not) since you used those items or that space.
-The practicality of this activity can help you formulate emotional or spiritual goals, while setting you up immediately to be a giver, finding takers for the items you will discard.
+The practicality of this activity is refreshing and can help you formulate emotional or spiritual goals, while setting you up immediately to be a giver, finding takers for the items you will discard.

 Paint a dish or a canvas.
 Use oil pastels and color on black paper.
 Cut letters from magazines and make a collage with your favorite quote from a shiur you have listened to (while cleaning that closet!) on Chazak, SimpleToRemember.com, Emunah Daily, Kol HaLashon, or TorahAnytime.com.